What Is Acute Kidney Failure?

 - A metallic taste in your mouth

-If you have acute kidney failure, it may have the generalized swelling.
-The swelling is happened due to fluid retention.
+If you have acute kidney injury, you may have generalized swelling.
+The swelling is caused by fluid retention.
+Using a stethoscope, your doctor may hear crackling in the lungs.
+These sounds can signal fluid retention.

 Results of laboratory tests may also show abnormal values, which are new and different from baseline levels.
 Some of these tests include: